 C. But, how many other blind people missed their chance to see, because they would not come to Jesus.
 Afraid of rebuke or criticism from others.
 Not Bartimaeus.
 He was determined to see.

 3. He exercised his faith in Christ

 A. He cried out to Jesus as he passed by.
 He refused to be silenced by the crowd.
 Casting away his outer garment he moved toward Jesus.

-B. He made known his need to the Master.
-Jesus told him, “Thy faith hath made thee whole.”
+B. He made known his need for the Master.
+Jesus told him, “Thy faith hath made the whole.”
 (Not his persistence, not his righteousness, not his social standing.)

 C. Bartimaeus risked ridicule because he expected to be healed.
 Faith is expecting it to happen.
 A resolution to do something is not enough.
 He had to follow through.
 Note also that he came to Jesus, Jesus did not come to him; indicates his faith.

 A. The initial encounter is not enough.
 Bartimaeus evidenced continuing faith in Christ.

 B. Jesus is not content to be just a “crisis counselor”.
 He wants to be an ever-present companion and a friend.